ACTIVITIES & PROGRAM

 What if my child still wets the bed at night?

 If your child regularly or occasionally wets the bed, please call the office to discuss the different options available to make your camper’s time at Lonehollow as comfortable as possible.
 We train our staff to discreetly handle minor bed-wetting issues.
 You just need to tell your child that if he/she has an accident to quietly alert the counselor who will have the sheets stripped and soiled linens washed and replaced while all campers are out of the cabin.
 If you suspect your child may have accidents, please send an additional waterproof mattress pad.
-Ruined mattresses will be charged to a camper’s store account for replacement costs.
+Ruined mattresses will be charged to your credit card on file for replacement costs.

 What if my child wears glasses?